GoogleCloudPlatform/generative-ai/gemini/sample-apps/image-bash-jam/README.md

 All good.
 MP3 created: 't.La foto mostra una loggia con delle colonne in pie.mp3'
 ```

-As you see, italian is more verbose and it knows more about Trento, but it's not aware of the Buonconsiglio Palace.
+As you see, italian is more verbose and it knows more about Trento, but it's not aware of the _Buonconsiglio Palace_.
 Interesting!
 I presume the Italian model has less training material to learn from than the English one.
 Makes sense.

 Btw, I highly recommend Trento, I was cycling around there: great views and great wines!